DocShadrach/MyReaperFXs/README.md

 - Modify the source code
 - Redistribute the software or its source code
 - Create derivative works
-- Use the software for commercial purposes

-See the LICENSE file for full terms.
+See the `LICENSE` file for full terms.

 ## Disclaimer